yuanshunning/pickit-docs/docs/faq/web-interface/i-can-not-connect-to-the-pickit-web-interface-on-windows-what-to-do.rst

-I can not connect to the Pick-it web interface on Windows.
+I can not connect to the Pickit web interface on Windows.
 What to do?
 ======================================================================

-In case the Pick-it web interface cannot be reached when surfing to **http://192.168.66.1** using **Google Chrome**, the following actions can be taken:
+In case the Pickit web interface cannot be reached when surfing to **http://192.168.66.1** using **Google Chrome**, the following actions can be taken: